NHM-London-Bioinformatics/genomeskim/docs/usage.md

 **nfcore/genomeskim** performs a taxonomic and coverage estimation of assembled organelle contigs by default, for use in validation.
 A BLAST search against a suitable database is used to assign taxonomy to the contigs, and reads are mapped against the contigs to estimate coverage, with the outputs of both collated by BlobToolKit.

 If validation is required, you must supply a path to a BLAST database to `--blastdbpath`, against which the contigs will be searched.
 This can either be a local copy of an NCBI database such as nt, nr or refseq, or a custom database.
 If a custome database, it must have been created using the `-taxid_map` argument of `makeblastdb` to map NCBI taxids to entries.
 A curated database comprising your taxon of interest AND a selection of potential contaminants is likely to be much faster than using local copies of NCBI databases.
-You must also supply a path to `--taxdumppath` that is a directory containing the [NCBI taxdump files](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/) - see the [readme](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump_readme.txt).

 This step can be skipped using `--skip_validation`.